francoismichel/ssh3-spec/draft-michel-ssh3.md

 QUIC also supports connection migration ({{Section 9 of QUIC}}).
-Using connection migrations, mobile hosts roaming between networks can maintain established connection alive across different networks by migrating them on their newly acquired IP address.
+Using connection migrations, mobile hosts roaming between networks can maintain established connections alive across different networks by migrating them on their newly acquired IP address.
 This avoids disrupting the SSH conversation upon network changes.
 Finally, QUIC also offers a significantly reduced connection establishment